nih-cfde/use-case-library-build/library/USERSTORY-55.md

 ---
-input: an initial set of significant loci and statistical tests
+input: An initial set of significant loci and statistical tests
-output: a credible set of causal variants for each genome-wide significant locus
+output: A credible set of causal variants for each genome-wide significant locus
-task: determine and apply significance cutoffs
+task: Determine and apply significance cutoffs
 tags:
 - causal variants
 - initial set